servicetitan/Stl.Fusion.Samples/docs/tutorial/Part10.md

 What happens here?

 - `AddDbContextServices<TDbContext>(Action<DbContextBuilder<TDbcontext>>)`
-  is a convenience helper allowing methods like `AddDbOperations` to be implemented as extension methods to `DbContextBuilder<TDbcontext>`, so you as a user of such methods need to specify `TDbContext` type just once - when you call `AddDbContextServices`.
+  is a convenience helper allowing methods like `AddOperations` to be implemented as extension methods to `DbContextBuilder<TDbcontext>`, so you as a user of such methods need to specify `TDbContext` type just once - when you call `AddDbContextServices`.
 In other words, `AddDbContextServices` does nothing itself, but allows services registered inside its builder block to be dependent on `TDbContext` type.
-- `AddDbOperations` does nearly all the job.
+- `AddOperations` does nearly all the job.
 I'll cover every service it registers in details further.
 - And finally, `AddXxxDbOperationLogChangeTracking` adds one of two services implementing log change tracking notification / listening.